angular/angular/aio/content/guide/route-animations.md

 <div class="alert is-helpful">

 **Note:** The `data` property names that you use can be arbitrary.
-For example, the name *animation* used in the example above is an arbitrary choice.
+For example, the name *animation* used in the preceding example is an arbitrary choice.

 </div>

 ## Router outlet

 After configuring the routes, tell the Angular router where to render the views when matched with a route.
-You can set a router outlet by inserting a `<router-outlet>` container inside the root `AppComponent` template.
+Set a router outlet by inserting a `<router-outlet>` container inside the root `AppComponent` template.

-The `<router-outlet>` container has an attribute directive that contains data about active routes and their states, based on the `data` property that we set in the route configuration.
+The `<router-outlet>` container has an attribute directive that contains data about active routes and their states, based on the `data` property that you set in the route configuration.

 <code-example path="animations/src/app/app.component.html" header="src/app/app.component.html" region="route-animations-outlet"></code-example>